The nature reserve is open to visitors at all times.

 Some of the trails and public footpaths are suitable for pushchairs and wheelchairs and can be accessed using a Radar key, but other sections have squeeze-gates, steps and stiles.
 Please speak to a ranger or volunteer for advice about routes and weather conditions.

 The car park is next to the Visitor Centre and holds around 40 vehicles.
 Coaches need to book in advance.

 In the centre you can also find:

 a range of light refreshments

-an up-to-date sightings board/book – feel free to call in at the end of your visit and tell us what you’ve seen
+an up-to-date sightings book – feel free to call in at the end of your visit and tell us what you’ve seen

 a viewing window of the feeding station and the meadow

 There is disabled parking in the car park and wheelchair access to the Visitor Centre and toilets.
 There is also one disabled toilet.
-Some of the reserve is suitable for wheelchairs via Radar gates, including the Hayden Hide, but other sections have squeeze-gates, steps and stiles.
+The Heron and Meadow Trails are suitable for wheelchairs via Radar gates (a Radar Key is required).

-There is an electrical wheelchair which you can borrow from the Visitor Centre free of charge - you will need to leave your car keys as a deposit.
-You will need to be shown how to use it by a ranger, so please contact the rangers to arrange a mutually convenient time to do this.
+There is a ‘Tramper’ electric powered wheelchair which you can book to use during Visitor Centre opening hours.
+You will need to be shown how to use it before you borrow it for the first time so please contact the rangers to arrange this.